Polvorón: Mantecado

 Mantecado is a name for a variety of Spanish shortbreads that includes the polvorón.
 The names are often synonymous, but not all mantecados are polvorones.
 The name mantecado comes from manteca (lard), usually the fat of Iberian pig (cerdo ibérico), with which they are made, while the name polvorón is based on the fact that these cakes crumble easily into a kind of dust in the hand or the mouth.

 In Cuba mantecado is an ice cream and in Spain it may be also the name given to a kind of sweet sherbet.
 In the Philippines and Puerto Rico, mantecado is a popular traditional ice cream flavour, characterised as a mixture of vanilla and butter.
 It was served during the 29 September 1898 luncheon banquet that followed the Malolos Congress' ratification of the Philippine Declaration of Independence in June that year 1935.

 Regional variations

 Cuba

 Cuba has adapted the flavors of mantecado or polvorones from Spain into a beloved flavor for Cuban ice cream.
 This Cuban flavor has influenced ice cream flavors made in other Latin American countries such as Puerto Rico.

 Latin America

 Polvorones are a common Christmas dessert in Latin America.
-Today, there are other options for the fat used in the sweet other than pig fat, like butter, as well as vegetarian polvorones and mantecados made with olive oil.
+Today, there are other options for the fat used in the sweet other than lard, like butter, as well as vegetarian polvorones and mantecados made with olive oil.